GetPageSpeed/nginx-extras-docs/docs/modules/jpeg.md

 The directives `jpeg_filter_effect`, `jpeg_filter_dropon_align`, `jpeg_filter_dropon_offset`, and `jpeg_filter_dropon` are applied in the order they
 appear in the nginx config file, i.e. it makes a difference if you apply first an effect and then add a dropon or vice versa.
 In the former case the dropon will be unaffected by the effect and in the latter case the effect will be also applied on the dropon.

-## License

-This module is distributed under the BSD license.
-Refer to [LICENSE](/blob/master/LICENSE).

 ## Acknowledgement